mendix/MxPushNotifications/README.md

 ### Step 4a - Adding credentials as a new user

- -For the question **Which API are you using?**, select "Google Cloud Messaging".
+- For the question **Which API are you using?**, select "Google Cloud Messaging".
- -The next question, **Where will you be calling the API from?**, answer "Web server".
+- The next question, **Where will you be calling the API from?**, answer "Web server".

 ### Step 4b - Adding credentials as an existing user